Twisted Conjugacy in Big Mapping Class Groups: Main results

 \subsection{Surfaces without non-displaceable subsurfaces}

 From now on assume that an infinite-type surface $S$ does not contain a non-displaceable subsurface.
-Thus, in view of Example \ref{ex}\eqref{finitegenus}, $S$ has either zero genus or infinite genus.
-Also, by \cite[Theorem 6.1]{apv} either the end space $\Ends(S)$ of $S$ is self-similar or it is doubly pointed.
-For example, the Loch Ness Monster surface is self-similar and the Jacob ladder surface is doubly pointed.
-In order to deal with this we discuss the following general construction originally due to Birman.
+Thus, in view of Example \ref{ex}\eqref{finitegenus}, genus of $S$ is either zero or infinity.
+Also, by \cite[Theorem 6.1]{apv} either the space of ends $\Ends(S)$ of $S$ is self-similar or it is doubly pointed.
+For example, the space of ends of Loch Ness Monster surface is self-similar and that of Jacob ladder surface is doubly pointed.
+In order to determine the $R_{\infty}$-property of such surfaces, we discuss the following general construction originally due to Birman.